Ultra-NX/UltraNX/README_ENG.md

    * [Sphaira](https://github.com/ITotalJustice/sphaira) - Modern Homebrew Menu, analogous to nx-hbmenu
    * [AiO Switch Updater](https://github.com/HamletDuFromage/aio-switch-updater) - Program to update Ultra to the current version, as well as to download cheats.
    * [Daybreak](https://github.com/Atmosphere-NX/Atmosphere) - A program for updating OS.
    * [DBI](https://github.com/rashevskyv/dbi) - The best file manager, save manager and program installer on the console.
-If you need a different localization - Updater has a choice of EN-RU-PTBR-ZHCN.

 1. **Installed Modules**